realm/realm-js/README.md

 });
 ```

-**Note:** If an uncaught exception occurs during a write transaction, then the write transaction will roll-back and all, deletions, and modifications will be undone.
+**Note:** If an uncaught exception occurs during a write transaction, then the write transaction will rollback and all object creations, deletions and modifications will be undone.

 You can query for existing objects by passing the object type and an optional query into the `realm.objects()` method: